appflower/appflower-docs/getstarted/12_backups.md

 ./symfony propel:data-dump project_20110912
 </pre>

-NOTE: Please note that the file's name ***ends with a number***, which represents the current date.
+NOTICE: : Please note that the file's name ***ends with a number***, which represents the current date.
 You can, of course name this anyhow, but it is usually helpful to use a naming convention, so you can save many different, yet easily identifiable backups to the same place.

 This operation will create the file /var/www/yourproject/data/fixtures/project_20110912.yml, which holds the